thement/miskatino-basic/README.md

 ### Supported MCUs

 The target hardware is really 32-bit ARM controllers, preferably STM32F103, which are cheaper than 8-bit Arduinos, but provide over 10 times more memory and 5 (or 10 with quartz) times faster execution, along with 32-bit integers instead of 16-bit.
-However Arduino port is prepared for demo purposes, while STM32 version is partially incomplete
+In future the project is supposed to be extended to cover LPC13xx and LPC21xx chips of NXP and probably Raspberry Pi.

 - Arduino Mini 2k - 700 bytes for code, 300 for variables (also Arduino Micro / Leonardo / Duemilanove etc.)
 - STM32F103 - code and data could take up to 20 kBytes, 32-bit variables, 100000 lines per second (work in progress)